 If you’re dining with a group or love trying lots of things, Foodlife is the perfect spot.
 This bustling food hall inside iconic Water Tower Place features 14 distinct kitchens serving fresh, fast, and family-friendly fare, from barbecue to made-to-order stir fry to custom salads.

 This culinary mecca is a must-visit for all things Italian.
 On Eataly‘s first floor, shop the gourmet market stocked with European specialty items and grab an espresso, Nutella crepe, or scoop of gelato.
-Head upstairs for everything from casual counters serving focaccia and Neapolitan pizzas to sit-down restaurant serving upscale Italian fare.
+Head upstairs for everything from casual counters serving focaccia and Neapolitan pizzas to a sit-down restaurant serving upscale Italian fare.

 If you want something fancy